What home-ed tutoring spans

 At typical UK rates (£25-£60/hr for most levels; higher for A-level subject specialists):

-- Light supplementary support — 1-2 subjects, 1-2 sessions per week: £1,500-£4,000 / year.
+- Light supplementary support.
+1-2 subjects, 1-2 sessions per week: £1,500-£4,000 a year.

-- Structured weekly lessons across core subjects — 2-3 sessions per week per subject across 3-4 subjects: £6,000-£15,000 / year.
+- Structured weekly lessons across core subjects.
+2-3 sessions per week per subject across 3-4 subjects: £6,000-£15,000 a year.

-- Full-curriculum coverage — multiple tutors, daily contact: £15,000-£30,000+ / year.
+- Full-curriculum coverage.
+Multiple tutors, daily contact: £15,000-£30,000+ a year.

-These ranges depend heavily on the level, subject mix, tutor experience, and the family's home-ed approach.
-Many home-ed families keep costs lower through co-operatives, online resources, and parent-led teaching — Tutorperch supports the tutoring layer regardless of the broader approach.
+These ranges depend heavily on the level, subject mix, tutor experience and the family's home-ed approach.
+Many home-ed families keep costs lower through co-operatives, online resources and parent-led teaching.
+Tutorperch supports the tutoring layer regardless of the broader approach.